Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 ---

 ## System Prep
-- PXE Server OS: Rocky Linux 9.6 DVD ISO
+- PXE Server OS: Install Rocky Linux 9.6 DVD ISO
 - Ensure internet access for installing packages.
 - Baremetal machine to serve as the PXE client.
 - If your environment is NAT, you will need to set up a bridge.